This article was initially published in 2019 by the online journal, Probation Quarterly.

-The following link will take you to The Record, run by the charity, Unlock, who have published my article under the name, Stacey
+In 2020, the article was published by The Record, run by the charity, Unlock, under the name, Stacey

 One person in 20 is currently living with a personality disorder and a large proportion of these are women.
 Symptoms vary but in Stacey’s case she struggled with her emotions and relationships with others.
 She feels strongly that probation officers need more training to enable them to understand the difficulties of working with people with personality disorders.